hazelcast/hazelcast/hazelcast-documentation/src/HazelcastConfiguration/UsingWildcard.md

 Hazelcast supports wildcard configuration for all distributed data structures that can be configured using `Config` (i.e. for all except `IAtomicLong`, `IAtomicReference`).
 Using an asterisk (\*) character in the name, different instances of maps, queues, topics, semaphores, etc. can be configured by a single configuration.

-Note that with a limitation of a single usage, an asterisk (\*) can be placed anywhere inside the configuration name.
+A single (only one) asterisk (\*) can be placed anywhere inside the configuration name.

-For instance, a map named '`com.hazelcast.test.mymap`' can be configured using one of these configurations:
+For instance, a map named `com.hazelcast.test.mymap` can be configured using one of the following configurations.

 ```xml
 <map name="com.hazelcast.test.*">